4 Development

 By ‘functionality’, I mean our app-package can call the devtools functions for loading the code in R/, creating documentation, and successfully installing the package from the source files.

-If you’d like a refresher on chapters 1 & 2, I’ve provided a summary of these topics below:
+If you’d like a refresher on the Shiny and R package chapters, I’ve provided a refresher of these topics below:

 • R/ folder: converting the application code into functions (i.e., modules and a standalone app function) and placing them alongside any utility functions in an R/ folder removes the need to call source() in app.R.